 The supervision relationship

-Alison’s clients talk on camera about how the supervision relationship works for them.
+Alison’s clients talk about how the supervision relationship works for them.
 Alison believes that a key aspect of supervision is the relationship between the supervisor and the coach.
 How does that relationship work?
 And how does it help coaches to grow and flourish?
 Says Justin Wise:

 ‘My experience with Alison has been of feeling exquisitely cared for, over very long periods of time, so I get to settle and then I can find things that are true.
 I don’t think that would be possible if I felt judged or distrusted.
 The most important thing, I would say, has been the nature of the relationship we have.’